Essential documentation for driving in Africa with a US license

-The huge number of tourist attractions, the country’s diverse culture and history, the abundance of wildlife, and its people are what attract tourists to visit and explore Zimbabwe.
-As national parks are scattered across the country, you can experience the wildlife of Zimbabwe in every corner that you are in.
-With that, you should not miss out on stopping by and discovering the hidden beauty of Zimbabwe.
+The huge number of tourist attractions, the country’s diverse culture and history, the abundance of wildlife, and its people are what attract tourists to visit and explore the country.
+As national parks are scattered across the country, you can experience the wildlife of the country in every corner that you are in.
+With that, you should not miss out on stopping by and discovering the hidden beauty of the country

-As Zimbabwe is abundant in wildlife, the Mukuvisi Woodlands Environmental Center is one of the places in Harare, Zimbabwe, where you can witness the country’s natural beauty along with its rich wildlife.
+As this country is abundant in wildlife, the Mukuvisi Woodlands Environmental Center is one of the places in Harare, Zimbabwe, where you can witness the country’s natural beauty along with its rich wildlife.
 Some of the animals that roam around the 265-hectare woodland are giraffes and zebras.

 The center is open all year long from 8 AM to 5 PM.
 The entrance fee for children and adults are $3 and $4, respectively.
 You can either go on a guided tour for $10 and go birdwatching for three hours that will cost $20.
 The best time to visit the center is during Sundays as you can possibly roam free in the center.